By Valerie C.

 Then, when it’s time to give up the RV for service, we take our laptops, our pillows, and set up CAMP in their waiting room.
-And we bug them.
+Then we bug them repeatedly.
 We visit the service desk every couple of hours, pushing for an update.
 “Is our RV in the bay yet?”
 “Did you get a diagnosis yet?”
 “Did you order the part?” etc. You have to BE the squeaky wheel.
 And when they see pillows in the waiting room, they want you out of there!

 Experience is the reward of the adventures of full-time RVing.